radaideh/radaideh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Amer, a PhD Candidate at the [New Mexico State University](https://nmsu.edu/) in the [Department of Mechanical & Aerospace Engineering](https://mae.nmsu.edu/) at the [Autonomous Systems Laboratory (ASL)](https://asl.nmsu.edu/).
+I’m Amer, a PhD Candidate at the [New Mexico State University(NMSU)](https://nmsu.edu/) in the [Department of Mechanical & Aerospace Engineering](https://mae.nmsu.edu/) at the [Autonomous Systems Laboratory (ASL)](https://asl.nmsu.edu/).
 I’m a researcher in the Autonomous systems specialized in Control Systems, State Estimation, and Localization.

 My background and history
 ======
-I received my Ph.D from the UC-Berkeley School of Information, my M.A. from the Communication, Culture, and Technology program at Georgetown University, and my B.A. in the Humanities program at the University of Texas at Austin.
-For just under five years after receiving my Ph.D, I was at the Berkeley Institute for Data Science as a staff ethnographer.
-At BIDS, I was first a postdoctoral scholar, then became a principal investigator and led several research and education efforts, including the institute’s Data Science Studies efforts and the Best Practices in Data Science series.
+I am currently pursuing my Ph.D in Mechanical Engineering at the at the [New Mexico State University (NMSU)](https://nmsu.edu/).
+I received my M.Sc. in Mechatronics Engineering at the [American University of Sharjah (AUS)](www.aus.edu), and my B.Sc. in Mechatronics Engineering at the [Al- Balqa' Applied University (BAU)](https://www.bau.edu.jo/index.aspx).
+Since 2006, I have been conducting experimental research in the field of unmanned autonomous systems, particularly, VTOL helicopter, Quadcopters and Fixed Wing UAV.
+During this time, I have gained a great deal of experience in modeling, simulation, instrumentation, system identification, estimation, localization, control, guidance, and navigation.

 <!---
 A data-driven personal website